 Wear: Walking shoes, long sleeves/long pants and consider bringing warmer clothes if likely to be cold

-Legal stuff: Students must provide a signed permission form (supplied to the school in advance) before the tour commences.
 All schools and students must agree to take part in a pre/post tour and follow up evaluation process.
+Each tour comes with a full Teacher Resource Kit, including full lesson plans.